Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Sharpness of the Inequalities and a Functional Point of View

-The $M_n$ above comes from the Dehn filling on the complement of the link $L=L14n21792$, all with Betti number $1$.
-It can be rephrased in terms of $D$: \begin{cor} There exists a sequence of $M_n$ from Dehn filling the complement of a link so that
+The manifolds $M_n$ above come from the Dehn filling on the complement of the two-component link $L=L14n21792$, all with Betti number $1$.
+Since all $M_n$ have volumes bounded from above by the hyperbolic volume of the complement of $L$ by the Thurston-J{\o}rgensen theory, we have the following corollary: \begin{cor} There exists a sequence of $M_n$ obtained by Dehn filling the complement of a link so that